QUICK ANSWER

 Pleural Plaques Claims — Frequently Asked Questions

 Yes.
-Unlike in England and Wales, pleural plaques are compensatable in Scotland under the Damages (Asbestos-related Conditions) (Scotland) Act 2009.
-The Scottish Parliament specifically legislated to restore this right after it was removed by the House of Lords in Rothwell v Chemical & Insulating Co Ltd [2007].
+Unlike in England and Wales, pleural plaques are compensable in Scotland under the Damages (Asbestos-related Conditions) (Scotland) Act 2009.
+The Scottish Parliament legislated specifically to restore this right after it was removed by the House of Lords in Rothwell v Chemical & Insulating Co Ltd [2007], and the UK Supreme Court upheld the Act in AXA General Insurance v Lord Advocate [2011].

 Pleural plaques are discrete, calcified deposits on the pleural lining of the lungs caused by past asbestos exposure.
 They are typically asymptomatic but are important as evidence of significant asbestos exposure and as markers of increased risk of developing more serious conditions including mesothelioma and asbestosis.